Technical Skills: Definitions and Examples for a Resume

 When an employer lists “desired” skills, they are indicating that while there are some competencies they would like to see on a resume, they may be open to hiring someone without that experience.
 Employers are often willing to help new hires acquire desired skills on the job, if necessary.
-This may be common for positions with a high turnover rate or those that have specialized tools or programs difficult to gain experience in prior to employment.
+This may be common for positions with a high turnover rate or those that have specialized tools or programs which are difficult to gain experience with prior to employment.

 Related: Best Skills To Include on a Resume

 Examples of technical skills

 The type of technical skills that you may be required to know or learn will depend on the job you’re seeking.
 However, there are several technical skills that are common across different industries.